jaepil-choi/krx-quant-dataloader/docs/vibe_coding/prd.md

 - Security: HTTPS-only, safe defaults, no secrets in source.
 - Maintainability: Endpoint updates are primarily config changes; minimal code edits.
 - Testability: Contract and integration tests cover registry, extraction, and chunking behavior.

+## Design note: daily snapshots vs back-adjustment

+- MDCSTAT01602 returns cross-sectional daily snapshots that include BAS_PRC (yesterday’s adjusted close) and TDD_CLSPRC (today’s close).
+The payload omits TRD_DD; the client attaches the date used in the request.
+- Computing per-day adjustment factors from snapshots enables relational storage and incremental updates without rebuilding historical back-adjusted series on each fetch, aligning with “as‑is” defaults and explicit transforms.

 ## Architecture & Design